pbryon/dotfiles/README.md

 ### touchpad.sh

 This script checks every second for a connected mouse (identified through the `$mouse` variable).
 When a mouse is connected, it disables the trackpad.
 When it's disconnected, it re-enables it.

+This script has only ever been tested on a Lenovo ThinkPad E570, so I don't know how portable it is beyond that.

 ### update.sh